-- They have lived for 3 out of the last 5 years in Barnsley or have lived in Barnsley for 6 months out of the last 12 months. - They are currently employed in the Barnsley area. - They have close family who have lived in Barnsley for 3 out of the last 5 years or have lived in Barnsley for 6 months out of the last 12 months.
-Close family are parents, grandparents, sons and daughters and siblings. - Those who are currently serving or who have served in the Regular Armed Forces. - Bereaved spouses, civil partners or adult children (where there is no spouse or civil partner) of members of the Armed Forces leaving Services Family Accommodation following the death of their spouse, civil partner or parent. - Serving or former members of the Reserve Forces who need to move because of a serious injury, medical condition or disability which is wholly or partly attributable to their military service. - Divorced or separated spouses or civil partners who need to move out of accommodation provided by Ministry of Defence. - They have other special circumstances that connect them to Barnsley. - They have been deemed to have a local connection under current homelessness law.
+• They have lived for 3 out of the last 5 years in Barnsley or have lived in Barnsley for 6 months out of the last 12 months.

+- They are currently employed in the Barnsley area. - They have close family who have lived in Barnsley for 3 out of the last 5 years or have lived in Barnsley for 6 months out of the last 12 months.
+Close family are parents, grandparents, sons and daughters and siblings - Members of the Armed Forces and former service personnel, where the application is made within five years of discharge from HM Forces. - Bereaved spouses and civil partners of members of the Armed Forces leaving Services Family Accommodation following the death of their spouse or civil partner - Serving or former members of the Reserve Forces who need to move because of a serious injury, medical condition or disability which is wholly or partly attributable to their military service. - They have other special circumstances that connect them to Barnsley. - They have been deemed to have a local connection under current homelessness law.

-If a person has a local connection, they are assessed as if they lived within the borough and as such can be awarded priority in Bands 1 to 4.
+If a person has a local connection they are assessed as if they lived within the borough and as such can be awarded priority in Bands 1 to 4.
 Applicants awarded priority under Homelessness Duties (Part 7) by another local authority will not benefit from priority for the same reasons on the Barnsley Homeseeker Scheme.